‘e-Waste’ is generally applied to consumer electronic devices and gadgets that are near or at the end of its immediate useful life.

 - Most of the home appliances, computers and mobile phones tossed out are never recycled.

-- By 2017, the volume of discarded e-products worldwide is expected to be 33 per cent higher than in 2012 and weigh the equivalent of eight of the Great Pyramids of Egypt.
+- By 2017, the volume of discarded e-products worldwide was 33 per cent higher than in 2012 and weigh the equivalent of eight of the Great Pyramids of Egypt.

 - 300 million computers and 1 BILLION cell phones are put into production each year.
 This global mountain of waste is expected to continue growing 8% per year, indefinitely